ropdxm/nfact2024/README.md

 How to use?
 Go to https://spotynfactorial.vercel.app/ to see live demo.
 Or "git clone https://github.com/ropdxm/nfact2024.git" and do "npm install".
 You will also need Spotify api key to use this app.
-Get it from spotify dashboard and paste it in .env file as "VITE_SPOTIFY_TOKEN".
-Then go "npm run dev"
+Get client id and client secret and paste it in .env as "VITE_CLIENT_ID", "VITE_CLIENT_SECRET" respectively.
+Then go "npm run dev".

 # Issues:
 I also wanted to add the feature of actually listening to music, but it turns out